mabr3112/ProtFlow/docs/source/tutorials/binder_design.rst

        update_motifs=['hotspot_residues_postdiffusion'],
    )

-We are multiplexing (or copying) our input pose (consisting of just the single EGFR .pdb file) 5 times and running 100 diffusions, creating 500 output structures.
+We are multiplexing (or copying) our input pose (egfr_truncated.pdb) 5 times and running 100 diffusions, creating 500 output structures.
 Multiplexing is used to parallelize inference, as we defined 5 cores with one GPU each in our jobstarter.
 We are also updating our hotspot ResidueSelection, as RFdiffusion outputs structures with continuous residue numbers over both chains.
 Depending on your available computing power, it might take a while until diffusion is completed.
 The poses dataframe will now contain all diffused structures and the respective scores.